 Caution lights can actually be raised and light up as well.

 Both sets of hands extend at the wrists.

 Hands feature articulated fingers.
 Joints on these are all nice and tight.

 The cockpit opens to accommodate the fixed-posed Noa figure.

 The seat also rises, the control sticks can rotate forward.
 You can raise the mecha's head, open the top hatch with blast shield, and have Noa look out of the mecha that way as well.

 The right thigh plate opens to reveal a spring-loaded holster for the revolver.

 Left thigh plate opens to store spare bullets.
 Bullets can also be placed into the revolver.

 It's all quality stuff here.
-The fit, finish and attention to detail is just extraordinary.
-Yeah it comes with a steep price but quality of this caliber is few and far between.
-I meant what I said at the begining of this article.
+The fit, finish, and attention to detail is just extraordinary.
+Yeah, it comes with a steep price but quality of this caliber is few and far between.
+I meant what I said at the beginning of this article.
 It is, as of this review, the very best that Japan has to offer in the way of toy/collectible technology.
-It gives me hope for future larger scale items like the SDF-1 Macross (announced) or maybe a 1/60 Zentradi Battle Pod (pure speculation on my part.)
+It gives me hope for future larger-scale items like the SDF-1 Macross (announced) or maybe a 1/60 Zentradi Battle Pod (pure speculation on my part.)
 Get one while they're available at retail; I am positive the price on this piece will only rise to ridiculous heights once it goes out of production.

 |Posted 30 July, 2009 - 09:30 by Atom